edward-shen/MMM-pages/readme.md

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file.
-Note: module names used in the following example are fictitious.
+Note: module names used in the following example are fictitious. this approach uses the module names as the page organization technique, as the modulename is added as a css class in the MM page content.
+Because  the modulename is used, this approach does not support multiple instances of the same module with data on different pages. (like your calendar on page 1, and someone elses on page 2)

 ```js
 modules: [